mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 {.is-warning}

 # Context
-Working with columns is a central part of a users' database structuring experience, especially in scenarios where tables aren't imported, instead created within Mathesar.
+Working with columns is a central part of a user's database structuring experience, mainly when tables aren't imported, instead created within Mathesar.
 It is then on the user to add them, set the data types and other properties according to their needs.
 This spec describes the steps and components users would have to interact with to structure a table from scratch and populate it with data.

 # Prototype